lucywyman/slides/source/source/qaelk.rst

 .. rst-class:: build

-* "A window into the testing layer of CI"
 * **A dashboard for aggregating and visualizing data about our acceptance testing**
-* Helps us make informed decisions based on:
+* Helps us make data-informed decisions based on:
     * Test duration
     * Test flakiness
     * Test failure rate